clien007/technical_exam_iscale/README.md

   Explanation:<br>
     Global State: Relying on static methods for singletons introduces a global state, which makes code harder to test and maintain.<br>
     Dependency Management: It becomes challenging to manage dependencies and mock objects when using static methods for singleton instances.

+  ### Using Class Folder Name
+  Class: The term "Class" is too generic and doesn't provide context about what the folder contains. <br>
+  Everything in object-oriented programming is technically a class, so using "Class" as a folder name doesn't convey meaningful information about its purpose.

 ## IMPROVEMENTS ##